cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/api.md

 {{<Aside type="warning">}}

-R2 currently has a limitation of 3 concurrent part uploads for the same multipart upload.
-Utilities commonly have a default multipart upload concurrency above this, make sure you reduce the multipart upload concurrency to 3 or less.
+R2 currently has a limitation of three concurrent part uploads for the same multipart upload.
+Utilities commonly have a default multipart upload concurrency above this.
+Make sure you reduce the multipart upload concurrency to three uploads or less.

 This does not apply to concurrent uploads for different files.